Sargodha: Demographics

+Language

+The majority of the population in Sargodha city speaks Punjabi at 79.60%, 18.54% speak Urdu, 1.45% speak Pashto while 0.41% speak other minor languages (mostly Sindhi and Seraiki).

 Economy

 The majority of Sargodha's economy is based on agriculture.
 Sargodha is considered the best citrus-producing area of Pakistan and therefore is also known as the California of Pakistan.
 Sargodha is largest kinnow-producing district of the world.
 It produces oranges that are considered high-quality, and supplies them to the different parts of the country.
 These oranges are also exported to other countries.
 Sargodha produces a large amount of wheat, cotton, rice and vegetables that are transported to other parts of country and exported to other countries.

 There are also textile mills, rice processing plants and Nestle and Shezan juice factories.

 The Sargodha Chamber of Commerce and Industry monitors industrial activity in the city and reports their findings to the Federation of Pakistan Chambers of Commerce & Industry and provincial government.
 A dry port is also under construction in Sargodha.

 There are also several shopping malls and trade centres with both international and national outlets.
 Some of them include: